avanzzzi/hypy/README.md

 # HYPY - HYper-v in PYthon
-Multiplataform Hyper-V Manager using Python and freeRDP
+Multiplataform Hyper-V Manager using Python and FreeRDP

 ## How to HYPY woks?